Temple Sinai FAQs

 Sumter’s ties to the Holocaust.

-1) When will the temple exhibit open?
+1) When did the temple exhibit open?

 2) What is going on with the temple windows on the outside?

 A. Many years ago, the temple windows were covered with a type of thick Plexiglas to protect them against damage.
 While the windows can still be viewed inside in full splendor, especially when the sun is out, over time, the outer coverings became opaque, so that the windows were not visible from the exterior.
-As part of the new partnership with the museum, new window coverings are being installed.
+As part of the new partnership with the museum, new window coverings were installed.
 These new coverings are made of tempered glass and will still protect the windows, but the glass will remain clear, so that the windows may be seen from the outside.